AmitKapilaCodeIns/tennis-club/README.md

 ---

+## User Stories

+As a First-Time Visitor:

+-   I need easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.

+As a Casual player:

+-   I want to see high-quality images and engaging descriptions of the bar's ambience and tennis courts, so I can decide if it's the right place for me to relax and have fun.

+As a tennis newbie:

+-   I want to explore a selection of coaching options on the website, so I can decide which ones suit me or my child.

+As a Prospective Customer:

+-   I need to find essential information such as location, contact details, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the club.

+As a potential customer

+-   I want to be able to initiate a simple membership inquiry form, so I may be contacted by the membership team.

+---

 ## Features

 The website is comprised of 4 pages, two of which are accessible from the navigation menu (Home, Coaching, Membership).
 The last one is a button that opens a membership inquiry form.